Colorado Sees an Uptick in Heroin Use

-Heroin use, which for many years was on the decline in Colorado and across the nation, is once again regaining popularity in the Centennial State, according to recent statistics.
+Heroin use in Colorado, which for many years was on the decline in the state and across the nation, is once again regaining popularity in the Centennial State, according to recent statistics.

 According to the most recent National Survey on Drug Use and Health, about 5.1 percent of Colorado’s population abused painkillers in 2012.
 This puts Colorado in the top states for prescription drug abuse.
 Where there is high levels of prescription drug use, such as OxyContin, Vicodin or other variants of opioids, heroin abuse often follows.
 Experts say that many abusers of this type of prescription medication eventually turn to heroin, which is also a derivative of opium, to achieve the same effects.

 The reason why many people switch to heroin is largely economical.
 In many cases, heroin is easier to obtain and less expensive than these prescription drugs, which can cost as much as $200 per day.
 Heroin, on the other hand costs as little as a fifth of that amount for an equivalent dose.

 As a result of heroin’s return to popularity, deaths from the drug in Colorado have more than doubled between 2000 and 2012.
 2012 is the latest year that statistics are available.
 Aside from prescription drug abusers, younger people are largely responsible for the spike in heroin-related deaths.
 The number of such deaths more than tripled among the 20-34 age group.